Schoolgirls visiting an ecotourism site

 VSO is supporting marginalised women through a BARMM study.
 This investigates the situation of women in three of six major MILF camps in Mindanao, to bring forward gender, peace, and security issues towards sustainable peace.

-Active Citizenship Through Inclusive Volunteering & Empowerment (ACTIVE)
+Active Citizenship Through Inclusive Volunteering and Empowerment (ACTIVE)

 VSO’s ACTIVE project in the Philippines is funded by FCDO.
 ACTIVE aims to promote civic engagement and enable local people to volunteer and take collective actions in addressing issues which are important to them.